 A visualized offer works better.
 Images allow you to emphasize certain aspects of your message and draw subscribers’ attention to the key information.
 According to Vero, emails with images have a 42% higher click-through rate (CTR) compared to text-only emails.

-Tips to design your email
+Tips for your email design

 According to statistics, 54% of emails are opened on mobile devices.
 Therefore, make sure your email design is responsive: this way, your emails will look good both on desktop and mobile.